angusmillar/Deprecated-Pyro/README.md

 The Pyro.WebApi will run the server in IIS Express.
 This is primarily used for when the server is deployed in production in a production IIS instance.
 It does not provide any webpage only the FHIR API endpoints hosted in IIS.

-There is a seperate independent javascript React SPA website project named PyroWeb that provide a website landing page for the Pyro Server found here: https://bitbucket.org/angusmillar/pyro-web.
+There is a seperate independent javascript React SPA website project named PyroWeb that provide a website landing page for the Pyro Server found here: [PyroWeb WebSite](https://bitbucket.org/angusmillar/pyro-web) .

 Before you run the Pyro.WebApi project you will need to change the connection string for the Pyro.WebApi.
 This can be found in the file: